-Cost in relation to property, plant and equipment comprises acquisition and other directly attributable costs.
+Property and equipments are stated at cost less accumulated depreciation and accumulated impairment losses, if any.
+Cost in relation to property and equipment comprises acquisition and other directly attributable costs.

 Subsequent costs are included in the asset's carrying value or recognized as a separate assets; as appropriate; only when it is probable that future economic benefits associated with the item will flow towards the Company and cost of the item can be measured reliably.
-All other repair and maintenance costs are charged to income and expenditure statement as and when incurred.
+All other repair and maintenance costs are charged to the statement of profit or loss as and when incurred.